danubedataflow/danubedataflow-site/dev.md

-ignoreControlChange:
-- in utils.js ignoreControlChange is initialized with 1.
-When the form is done, it is set to 0 so controlsDidChange() will have an effect from then on.
-- ignoreControlChange is necessary so form elements don't randomly call readControls() and updateURL() on half-empty forms, i.e. before everything is set up.

 - if seed is given in URL, that is used.
 If not, a random seed is used.
 - The seed that is used is shown.
 -  oth the redraw button and the change-parameters-randomly button will